tokenetes/website/content/docs/configuration-guide/tratteria-config.md

       - **subjectField (Required)**
         The claim or field of the OIDC ID token to be used as `sub` in the issued TraT.

-    [Tratteria example application](https://github.com/tratteria/example-application) utilizes OIDC ID tokens for subject tokens.
+    [Tokenetes example application](https://github.com/tokenetes/example-application) utilizes OIDC ID tokens for subject tokens.
 Refer to it for guidance on configuration and its usage as the subject token in the TraT request.

   - **selfSigned (Optional):**
     Self-signed JWTs can also be used as subject tokens.
 In this case, the requester must set the `subject_token_type` in the TraT token request to `urn:ietf:params:oauth:token-type:self_signed`.
 The self-signed JWTs must contain the following claims:

       - **iss:** The unique identifier of the requesting workload.
-Tratteria utilizes this value in determining the `req_wl` value in the issued TraT.
+Tokenetes utilizes this value in determining the `req_wl` value in the issued TraT.

       - **sub:** The subject for whom the TraT is being requested.
-Tratteria use this value for the `sub` value in the issued TraT.
+Tokenetes use this value for the `sub` value in the issued TraT.

-      - **aud:** The unique identifier of the Tratteria.
-Tratteria verifies that this value matches its configured `issuer` value.
+      - **aud:** The unique identifier of the Tokenetes.
+Tokenetes verifies that this value matches its configured `issuer` value.

       - **iat:** The time at which the self-signed JWT was created.